statonlab/parallel_interpro_importer/README.md

 ## Caveats

-This loader does not use database transactions.
+1. This loader does not use database transactions.
 Please make sure your data works with this loader before running it on a production environment.
+1. Since this loader splits jobs into multiple threads/processes, you must run the job from within the module's directory so that it has access to Drupal.
+Drush's `--root` will not work.
+Alternatively, you can specify both the `--root` option and add the environment variable `DRUPAL_ROOT=/path` to the command as such:
+  - `DRUPAL_ROOT=/path drush interpro [OPTIONS] --root=/path`

 ## License